BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Many, including Bogner, believe that such an attitude leads to **indifference**.
 He argues that if we take Rorty's comment literally, we would bury both the idea of *objective truth* and our *liberal democracy*, since the realization of individual freedom through social change requires productive dissent.
 I think Bogner, like many others, misinterprets Rorty or at least applies his statement to the wrong level of society---the wrong reality, so to speak.
-The implication that if we stop believing in an objective truth, we end up in a sort of absolute relativism or complete indifference remains unfounded.
+The implication that we end up in a sort of absolute relativism or complete indifference if we stop believing in an objective truth remains unfounded.
 It's a huge leap.
-For example, even if we reject the idea of objective truth, empirical evidence is still valuable for discussions.
+Even if we reject the idea of an objective truth, empirical evidence is still valuable for discussions.
-We should also note that Bogner does not argue against the validity of Rorty's claim that the *Platonic idea of truth* is wrong but rather that it is not useful.

 Rejecting the belief in an objective truth does not mean that we lose the ground for productive dissent.
 On the contrary, it allows for a more pragmatic approach to dialogue and disagreement.
-When we drop the belief in an objective truth, we recognize that our conversations and disagreements are grounded in our contingent vocabularies and cultural practices.
+When we drop this belief, we recognize that our conversations and disagreements are grounded in our contingent vocabularies and cultural practices.
 This recognition does not lead to indifference but rather to a greater appreciation of the diversity of perspectives.
 It encourages us to engage with others' values and beliefs not because they correspond to an objective reality, but because they are part of the **shared human experience**.
 Productive dissent arises from the acknowledgment that our beliefs and values are fallible and open to revision through conversation.